 The best credit card sign-up bonus

-Ink Cash® Business Card.
+Ink Cash® Business Credit Card.
 Although it’s a card for business owners, I like the bonus Chase is offering.
-For new cardholders that spend $3,000 in the first three months of owning the card, the Ink Cash Business Card provides a $200 cash back bonus.
+For new cardholders that spend $3,000 in the first three months of owning the card, the Ink Cash Business Credit Card offers a $200 cash back bonus.

-I’ve mentioned some good sign-up bonuses earlier in this article, but also worth noting is the Citi Dividend Platinum Select Visa Card – $100 Cash Back.
-With this card from Citibank, new members earn a $100 cash back bonus after spending only $500 in the first three months of account opening.
+I’ve mentioned some good sign-up bonuses earlier in this article, but also worth noting is the Citi Dividend Platinum Select Visa Card.
+With this card from Citibank, new members earn a $100 cash back bonus after making only $500 in purchases the first three months of account opening.
 This card has a low threshold, making the bonus easier to attain for more consumers.
-The ongoing cash back rewards include 1% cash back on every purchase as well as categories earning 5% cash back from Citi that rotate (and require enrollment) throughout the year.
+The ongoing cash back rewards include 1% cash back on every purchase as well as categories earning 5% cash back from Citi that rotate, require enrollment (and are subject to spend cap) throughout the year.

 Other cards worth noting

 Citi® Diamond Preferred® Card.
 While the Citi Diamond Preferred Card does not include a rewards program, there is a 0% introductory APR on purchases and balance transfers for a full 18 months.
 There is a balance transfer fee of either $5 or 3% of the amount of each transfer.
 The regular purchase APR is 11.99% – 21.99% variable, depending on credit history, and this card includes no annual fee.
 The Citi Diamond Preferred Card provides cardholders a concierge service, which can be used for just about everything, from booking hotel rooms and flights to purchasing concert tickets and making restaurant reservations.
 Take advantage of special access to presale tickets, preferred seating, VIP packages, and unique entertainment experiences through Citi Private Pass®.
-And Citi® Price Rewind searches for a lower price, you can get lower price after you purchase an eligible item using your Citi Diamond Preferred Card, review the card application page for full details and any limitations of this program.
+And Citi® Easy Deals℠ which is a no fee program that gives you special access to online discounts.
+Review the card application page for full details and any terms an conditions.

 Fidelity Investment Rewards Visa Signature Card.
 Consistently a reader favorite, the Fidelity Investment Rewards Visa Signature Card offers a unique reward program.
 Earn 1.5 points for each $1 spent on the first $15,000 in purchases per year, and if you spend more than $15,000 annually that reward is increased to 2 points per $1 in purchases.
 When you reach 5,000 points they can be converted into deposits into your eligible Fidelity investment account.
 The card also participates in the WorldPoints program, so if you do not want cash back in your Fidelity account or if you don’t have an investment account, you can redeem for travel on major U.S. airlines with no blackout dates or for purchases from a selection of available merchandise.